Deepak Mohanty: Career

 He served in the International Monetary Fund (IMF) as senior adviser.

-He has graduated with a bachelor's degree in economics with honors from Ravenshaw College, Cuttack, in 1979, before going to Jawaharlal Nehru University for his master's degree.
-He also holds a master's degree in economics from Yale University.
-His current research interest includes monetary economics and international macroeconomics.

 He has presided over a few committees in RBI for suggesting various policy changes by the central bank.
-In one such committee he suggested that only the repo rate should be the signalling rate and that the monetary system should almost always operate in a deficit.
+In one such committee, he suggested that only the repo rate should be the signalling rate and that the monetary system should almost always operate in a deficit.
 One other big suggestion he made is that the government's surplus cash deposited with the RBI should be auctioned so that there is no lead and lag in liquidity.

+Works

-Mohanty has recently edited and contributed to a book of research papers titled Regional Economy of India: Growth and Finance.
+Mohanty edited and contributed to three books of research papers titled Regional Economy of India: Growth and Finance.